FancyAlpha/KHS-BPA_WebDesign_CareAwards/README.md

 before changing any code: pull from remote host after changing code: push to host

 Do this for every coding session or whenever you change anything.
 This will prevent conflicts.
-This way, one can change code withought being locked from the file.
+This way, one can change code without being locked from the file.